nasa/harmony-browse-image-generator/README.md

 [Harmony](https://github.com/nasa/harmony).
 Please see instructions there regarding creation of a local Harmony instance.

-If developing changes to the library, or testing small functions locally that do not require inputs from the main Harmony application, it is recommended that you create a Python virtual environment, and then install the necessary dependencies for the service within that environment via conda and pip then install the pre-commit hooks.
-Note that you will need the gdal libraries available to your virtual environment to install the `gdal` package with pip.
+For local development and testing of library modifications or small functions independent of the main Harmony application:

+1. Create a Python virtual environment
+1. Ensure GDAL libraries are accessable in the virtual environment.
+1. Install the dependencies in `pip_requirements.txt`,  `pip_requirements_skip_snyk.txt` and `dev-requirements.txt`
+1. Install the pre-commit hooks.

 ```
 > conda create --name hybig-env python==3.11